raballew/kne-on-ocp/README.md

 oc apply -f https://raw.githubusercontent.com/aristanetworks/arista-ceoslab-operator/v1.0.2/config/kustomized/manifest.yaml
 ```

-Deploy the topology into a new namespace:
+Deploy a basic topology with three cEOS virtual instances into a new namespace:

 > Make sure the correct `image` is set for `ARISTA_CEOS` nodes in
 > [3-node-ceos.pb.txt](/topologies/3-node-ceos.pb.txt) if you use a different